 I’ve been talking a lot about my plan to payoff my student loans as fast as possible.
 Back in February of 2012, I started my action plan for them to be gone.
 For me, it’s almost to the point where I am obsessing a little too much about my plan.
 I am constantly trying to figure out my cash flow and budget to see if I can get there any more quickly.
 I’m really focused on my extra income efforts and it’s an obsession now.

-Luckily I was able to graduate and find a great job back in 2010.
+Luckily I was able to graduate and find a great job back in 2010 and it helped me pay back student loans a little bit.
 So many people told me that I wouldn’t find one.
 They were probably just trying to help me out by telling me what most kids my age didn’t know back then, but I wasn’t listening.

-Now that I am done with graduate school (which I am extremely happy about being done with), I really need to start focusing and finally starting to aggressively paying off my debt.
-I’ve been paying a little bit here and there but not enough where you can actually notice it.
+Now that I am done with graduate school (which I am extremely happy about being done with), I really need to start focusing and finally starting to aggressively pay back my student loans.
+I’ve been paying down my student loans a little bit here and there but not enough where you can actually notice it.

 In order to complete my goal, I need to pay around $7,000 per month on my student loans for around 6 months (which would make the payoff date April of 2013).
 This most likely sounds insane, but I know it’s possible.
 No, I will not be living off of Ramen noodles (as I said before, I’ll Never Be a Frugal Blogger).
 I will still have the same quality of life and be doing nearly everything the same.